-- Busy season: June-August
+High season: June-August

-- Shoulder season: March-May, September-December
+Shoulder seasons: March-May, September-December

+The most popular time to plan a Seine River cruise is during the summer months from June-August.
 It’s worth noting that temperatures reach their peak in France in August, so many local families are on vacation during this month.
 Some travelers enjoy the lighter traffic, warmer weather, and more relaxed feeling when many locals are away, while others hope to visit France in the shoulder months when the cities seem more lively.

-(while quite chilly and occasionally very cold) offer cultural adventurers a chance to experience the beating heart of France in its festive celebrations of the season.
-These cruises are harder to come by since most travelers prefer the warmer summer and autumn months.
+Cruises during the pre-Christmas weeks in late November and December (while quite chilly and occasionally very cold) offer francophiles a chance to experience the beating heart of the country in its festive celebrations of the season.
+These holiday Seine cruises are harder to come by since most travelers prefer the warmer summer and autumn months.

-While there is a moderate risk of high water in early spring when the melting snow and rains raise the river level, the Seine River is actually a pretty safe bet for travelers.
-Depending on the winter/spring season, it’s possible that certain sections of the river will be too high to clear lower bridges, but more often than not, the Seine does offer a good springtime alternative to other central European rivers like the Rhone and Rhine* (among others) that are poor choices during early spring.
+Should I worry about high water in the spring?
+While there is a moderate risk of high water in early spring, when the melting snow and rains raise the river level, the Seine is actually a pretty safe bet for travelers.
+Depending on the winter/spring season, certain sections of the river may be too high to clear lower bridges.
+Still, more often than not, the Seine does offer a good springtime alternative to other beloved central European rivers like the Rhone and Rhine, which can have unpredictable water levels during early spring.

-, when temperatures dip below freezing.
+Avoid traveling to France from late December through early March, when temperatures dip below freezing.
 Cruise operators are generally in their off season from late December through March.